 Debate the appropriate roles of the state, the private sector, grassroots social movements, professional civil society, and individuals in addressing this multifaceted global crisis.

-Learn about the precarious nexus of California’s food, water, and energy systems over two weeks in San Francisco.
+Learn about the precarious nexus of California’s food, water, and energy systems and their relevance to climate justice.

 Critical Global Issue of Study

 Climate | Environment

 None, although previous coursework in political science, economics, and/or environmental science is recommended.

 - How climate change is impacting regions differently and how people are adapting to these changes